uwuclxdy/plasma-applet-net-bandwidth-monitor_qt6/README.md

 Text colour in settings section now uses the correct theme text colour.

 ##
+Porting to Qtv6 was not easy, expect bugs and report any found.
 Thanks to all those that feedback their experiences using the widget and the thanks received.

 ## DONATIONS